- Search The Registry

 - Teacher’s Forum

 Oberlin Wellington Rescuers

-*On this date in 1858, the Oberlin Wellington Rescue occurred.
+*On this date, in 1858, the Oberlin Wellington Rescue occurred.
 Taking place in Lorain County, Ohio, this was a key episode in the history of the abolitionist movement in the United States.

-Shortly before the American Civil War, a United States marshal in Oberlin, Ohio arrested John Price, a runaway slave from Maysville, Kentucky.
+Shortly before the American Civil War, a United States marshal in Oberlin, Ohio, arrested John Price, a runaway slave from Maysville, Kentucky.
 Under the Fugitive Slave Law of 1850, the federal government assisted slaveholders in reclaiming their runaway slaves.
 The marshal knew that many Oberlin residents were committed to abolitionism, and the town and college were known for their radical anti-slavery stance.
-To avoid conflict with locals and to quickly get the slave to Columbus and en route to the slave's owner in Kentucky, the marshal quickly took Price to nearby Wellington, Ohio to board a train.
+To avoid conflict with locals and to quickly get the slave to Columbus and en route to the slave's owner in Kentucky, the marshal quickly took Price to nearby Wellington, Ohio, to board a train.

 A group of residents rushed to Wellington.
 They joined like-minded residents of Wellington and attempted to free Price.
 After peaceful negotiations failed, the rescuers stormed the hotel and found Price in the attic.
-The group immediately returned Price to Oberlin, where they hid him in the home of James Harris Fairchild, a future president of Oberlin College.
+The group immediately returned Price to Oberlin, hiding him in the home of James Harris Fairchild, a future president of Oberlin College.
 A short time later, they took Price to Canada.
 Under British rule, Canada had no slavery.